AppendPDF Pro Readme

 AppendPDF Pro 6.0

-Command line Variable Substitutions – replace variables found in stamp file and substitute the text that is stamped based on parameters you set on the command line.
+AppendPDF Pro now has the ability to dynamically replace variables found within the stamp file, and thus substitute the text that is stamped based on parameters set on the command line.

-PDF Portfolio – Combine multiple files into one, regardless of file type.
+–portfolio – PDF Portfolio combines multiple files into one, regardless of file type.
 PDF Portfolio allows you to insert documents without altering the content of the original files.

 Please see the AppendPDF Pro Options for the full documentation of the new features.